 - These floor mats also enhance durability with an easy installation.

-- Paramount Automotive floor mats cover all the contours and curves of your car floor hence protecting it from wear and tears.
+- Paramount Automotive floor mats cover all the contours and curves of your car floor hence protecting it from wear and tear.

 - These floor mats are made from strong materials that increase durability.

-- These floor mats have raised edge around the hook attachment that limits dirt from getting on the carpet.
+- These floor mats have raised edges around the hook attachment that limits dirt from getting on the carpet.

 - These mats can be easily removed and cleaned.